HansonQin/data-science-portfolio/Formality Model/README.md

+# Formality Model
-Formality Model for Z-mail, an email creator for non-native english speakers.
+Included in this directory is a formality model for Z-mail, an email creator for non-native english speakers.
 Built for UC Berkeley's DATA-X course.

+### Methods Used
+* Data Processing
+* Machine Learning
+* Feature Engineering
+* etc.

+### Technologies
+* Python
+* Pandas, MLTK, NumPy, spaCy, sklearn
+* etc.

 The "Formality_Checker" file trains a logistic regression model on a dataset of 90,000 sentences with their formality labeled as either 1 for formal or 0 as informal.
 Those sentences are curated from a combination of multiple online datasets and corpuses,